mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Speed button Change Amount (Gamepad)
 ''''''''''''''''''''''''''''''''''''

-How much each press of the Gamepad buttons changes the throttle speed
+This preference allows you to set how much each press of the Gamepad buttons changes the throttle speed

 Use this preference to set the amount, as a percentage (\%), of the throttle that the speed will change by (step) each time a gamepad's buttons are pressed.